Mummy paper

-Mummy paper is paper that is claimed to be made from the linen wrappings and other fibers (e.g. papyrus) from Egyptian mummies imported to America circa 1855.
+Mummy paper is paper that is claimed to be made from the linen wrappings and other fibers (e.g. papyrus) from Egyptian mummies imported to the United States circa 1855.
 The existence of this paper has not been conclusively confirmed, but it has been widely discussed.

 History

 The history of mummy paper in America is intimately connected with the history of both American papermaking and papermaking in general.

 Supply shortages

 Paper can be said to have been born in ancient Egypt, circa 3000 B.C., with the invention of what the Romans called “papyrus”, based on an earlier Greek name for the material.
 Papyrus is not paper in the modern sense of the word, since it was formed from compressed sheets of reed stalks and not a pulp.
 Paper made from a pulped plant fiber can be credited to Ts’ai Lun of China in 105 A.D., when he first presented the Emperor with a sheet of paper made from the inner bark of a mulberry tree.
 When the technique of papermaking found its way into Europe, paper was made not from trees but from a pulp of cotton and linen rag fibers.
 This technique of papermaking first came to America in Germantown, Pennsylvania in 1690 when William Rittenhouse established the first paper mill.
 Rittenhouse had been a papermaker in Amsterdam, the Netherlands before coming to America, bringing European techniques with him.

 By the 1850s, papermaking in America was reaching a crisis point.
 America was producing more newspapers than any other country and its paper consumption was equal to England and France’s combined.
 According to one 1856 estimate, it would take 6,000 wagons, each carrying two tons of paper, to carry all the paper consumed by American newspapers in a single year.
 This equals out to a need for 405,000,000 pounds of rags for the 800 paper mills then at work in the United States.
 Most of these rags were imported from Europe, with the largest source being from Italy.
 By 1854, however, Italy also started exporting rags to England, decreasing the supply available to American paper-makers.
 This meant that a substitute for or a new supply source of rags needed to be found, and quickly.